 Assistant Administrator for Global Strategies

-Paul Fujimura became Assistant Administrator for the Office of Global Strategies in May 2013.
+Paul Fujimura was named Assistant Administrator for the Office of Global Strategies in May 2013.
 He leads a workforce located in more than 20 offices around the world and is responsible for collaboratively working with international partners to secure the global transportation network as TSA continues to grow as a risk-based, intelligence-driven counterterrorism agency.

-Prior to becoming the OGS Deputy Assistant Administrator in January 2012, Fujimura served in the OGS International Operations directorate as Senior Advisor for foreign policy and international relations.
-In addition, Fujimura served in TSA's Office of Transportation Threat Assessment and Credentialing where he ensured the Infrastructure Modernization Program aligned with TSA’s and Department of Homeland Security's policy priorities.
+Prior to becoming the Office of Global Strategies Deputy Assistant Administrator in January 2012, Fujimura served as Senior Advisor for Foreign Policy and International Relations in the Office of Global Strategies International Operations Directorate.
+In addition, Fujimura served in Office of Transportation Threat Assessment and Credentialing where he ensured the Infrastructure Modernization Program aligned with TSA and Department of Homeland Security policy priorities.

-Fujimura is a graduate of the University of California, Berkeley, and a distinguished graduate of the Naval Postgraduate School in Monterey, California.
+Fujimura is a graduate of the University of California, Berkeley and a distinguished graduate of the Naval Postgraduate School in Monterey, California.